Indonesia–Israel relations: Agreements

 In 2008, Indonesia signed a medical cooperation agreement with Israel's national emergency medical service worth US$200,000.

 According to the report from The Times of Israel in 2012, Indonesia agreed to informally upgrade its relations with Israel and to open a consulate in Ramallah, headed by a diplomat with the rank of ambassador, who also would have unofficially served as his country's ambassador for contacts with Israel.
 The move, which had been agreed upon after five years of sensitive deliberations, would have represented a de facto upgrading of relations between the two countries.
 Indonesia had formally presented the move to open a West Bank consulate as a demonstration of its support for Palestinian independence.
 In fact, while the ambassador-ranked diplomat was supposed to be accredited to the Palestinian Authority or Palestine Liberation Organization, a significant portion of his work would have been in dealings with Israel, and the office would have fulfilled substantial diplomatic duties as well as consular responsibilities.
 After Israel denied the Indonesian foreign minister entry to Ramallah in 2012, Indonesia backed out from the agreement and the consulate in Ramallah was not opened.
 Despite the absence of formal diplomatic relations, Israel and Indonesia quietly maintain trade, security and other relations which, however have been quietly deteriorating ever since the Middle East Peace Process has been stalled.

 Indonesian exports to Israel was valued at $187 million as of 2022, with palm oil being highest valued product.
 Meanwhile, Israeli exports to Indonesia stood at $68.5 million as of 2022.
 The Economist reported that Indonesia purchased Israeli tech and weaponry, and before the Gaza war, carried out secret talks with Israel that would see trade offices established in both countries.

 In May 2024, a joint investigation by Haaretz, Amnesty International, and Tempo, reported that Indonesia imported spying and surveillance technologies from Israel.
 Amnesty's reported that the technology is "highly invasive spyware tools are designed to be covert and to leave minimal traces...this built-in secrecy can make it exceedingly difficult to detect cases of unlawful misuse of these tools against civil society, and risks creating impunity-by-design for rights violations."

 Tourism and travel

 Israeli citizens are eligible for visas to Indonesia for single entry group tourist travel and single entry business travel.
 For Indonesians, tourist visas to Israel are only available for group travel through travel agencies.
 In May 2018, Indonesia barred Israeli passport holders from entering the country, which Israel reciprocated, although not for all types of visas.
 A month later, both countries reversed their tourism bans.
 In 2018, 35.3 thousand Indonesian tourists visited Israel.
 A year later, there were 38.7 thousand Indonesians who visited Israel.

+Public opinion

+According to a 2025 Pew Research Center survey, 17% of people in Indonesia had a favorable view of Israel, while 80% had an unfavorable view; 19% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 76% did not.